betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

       and move to *Done*?
 If yes, can this automatic behaviour be changed to move PR to *Ready to Publish*?
 (2) Is initial metadata added in this phase by EB member?
 I would think so since we will need to set metadata for publish=preview to preview article.
-All the preview-based suggestions/changes should have been made by author or EB member in this phase)
+All the preview-based suggestions/changes should have been made by author or EB member in this phase.
 1. Pull Requests in *Ready To Publish*
    * Final Metadata is added in preparation for publication.
    * PR is moved to *Done*.